Set up DKIM and SPF

 What is SPF

-SPF is another authentication protocol that allows a domain to designate the servers that can legitimately send emails on its behalf.
-It basically consists of a DNS record that lists the servers to which that domain allows to send emails on behalf of the domain.
+SPF is another authentication protocol that allows a domain to designate servers that can legitimately send emails on its behalf.
+It consists of a DNS record that lists the servers to which that domain allows to send emails on behalf of the domain.

 What is DMARC

-Access DKIM / SPF configuration
+Access DKIM / DMARC configuration

 Go to the ANTISPAM tab, where all the information required is displayed and the actions required are explained.
 You will see a colored status label, indicating if the configuration of each protocol has been already verified or not.

-Set up DKIM / SPF
+Setu up DKIM

 You will have to access the DNS records of your hosting provider, that is, the configuration of the provider where you have purchased your domain.
-These are the actions required:

 ⚠️ TO CONSIDER: